 Two years later, in 1823, the Troy Sentinel published the poem A Visit from St. Nicholas, commonly known as ‘Twas the Night Before Christmas.
 The poem featured eight flying reindeer pulling Santa’s sleigh, and for the first time, they are identified by name.
 (Quiz Question 1: Can you name all eight of Santa’s reindeer?)

 Rudolph the Red-Nosed Reindeer began guiding Santa’s sleigh in 1939, when Robert L. May wrote the story of “the most famous reindeer of all” as a Christmas coloring book for his employer, the department store Montgomery Ward.
 The company gave away the coloring books as holiday gifts to children to entice their parents to visit and shop at the store.
 (Quiz Question 2: What two names did May consider for his red-nosed reindeer before settling on Rudolph?)

 In 1948, May’s brother-in-law Johnny Marks made the story into a song.
 It was featured in a cartoon shown in movie theaters, but wasn’t released as a stand-alone recording until 1949 when “The Singing Cowboy” Gene Autry recorded the song and its popularity soared.
 Rudolph the Red-Nosed Reindeer is one of the biggest-selling Christmas songs of all time.
 (Quiz Question 3: Is Rudolph the Red-Nosed Reindeer a male or female?)

 - Dasher, Dancer, Prancer, Vixen, Comet, Cupid, Donner, and Blitzen.

 - Rollo and Reginald.

-- Rudolph the Red-Nosed Reindeer must be a female to have those antlers on Christmas Eve!
+- Rudolph the Red-Nosed Reindeer is most likely a female to have those antlers on Christmas Eve!